OlympusDAO/olympus-docs/docs/for-agents/03_mcp/00_introduction.md

 The server is **live, read-only, and authless**.
 No API key, token, or login is required.
 It speaks the standard MCP **Streamable HTTP** transport, so any compliant client can connect by pointing at the URL above.

+A few tools read upstream APIs that are key-gated.
+If a shared key is exhausted or rate-limited, you can optionally supply your own on the request — see [Bring your own keys](./08_bring-your-own-keys.md).

 ## Connect your client

 Pick your client to get set up: